-Due to space constraints in the dense urban areas such as New York, parallel parking is one of the tricks to make good use of limited spaces available.
+Every driver needs to know how to pull out from parallel parking, especially in dense urban areas such as New York.
+Here, parallel parking is one of the tricks to make good use of the limited spaces available.
 Parallel parking involves a number of vehicles parking parallel to the road in the same direction.
 It is like stationary traffic.

 If you are used to parking in parking lots and driveways, it could be quite challenging doing parallel parking, so you have to practice it severally before you finally get it right.